ZoeMacf/shortrestcafe/README.md

 ### Typography

-Font family Bellota was used for the Headings along with Saira Condensed for the main text, Sans-Serif was used as a backup
+Font family Bellota was used for the website, Sans-Serif was used as a backup

 ### Imagery